gkhays/ec2pushbutton/README.md

 ## Running

-You may view or change the target server instance.
+For a historical reason, the EC2 instance ID is set to a default value.
+You may now view or change the target server instance.
 This is accessible via the new options menu.

 ![Settings Menu](images/settings-menu.png)

+Clicking on the menu item brings up a properties form containing the instance ID.

 ![Settings Form](images/settings-form.png)